Date Formats: Little-Endian, Middle-Endian, Big-Endian

 We received the report on 20200710.

-This basic format is fine even if it looks unusual, but consistency and clarity are still important.
+This format is fine even if it looks unusual, but consistency and clarity are still important.

 Proofreading Regional Date Formats

-Ultimately, the date format in a document will usually match the dialect (e.g., little-endian for UK or AUS writers, and middle-endian for US writers).
-From a proofreading perspective, though, the key things to check in terms of how an author uses date formats are whether:
+Ultimately, the date format in a document will usually match the dialect (e.g., little-endian for British and Australian English and middle-endian for American English).
+From a proofreading perspective, though, the key things to check in terms of how a client uses date formats are whether:

 - The date format used is suitable for the document’s audience and purpose.